-- Explain the rules of the game by playing it with your students. - The dialog in the launch gives possible language for one demonstration game.
-You can play a second with students if it seems like it would help clarify the rules for them. - While the goal of the game is to get as much money as possible, you can make the task more accessible by encouraging students to simply get more money than \$22 (or whatever the result from the demonstration game was).
+- Explain the rules of the game by playing it with your students. - While the goal of the game is to get as much money as you can, lower the floor of the task by inviting students to simply get more money than \$22 (or whatever the result from playing with your students).